Headlines about a baby who nearly choked after the teat of her dummy came away in her mouth has put the spotlight on dummy safety.

 So what is the Pull Test – and how do I do it?

 It’s amazingly simple – and only takes a couple of seconds.
 The important thing is to do it before you give the dummy to your child – every time.
-Here’s a two minute video that shows you how..
+Watch this 30-second video to show you how.

 You just check the dummy by pulling hard on the teat and then tugging on the handle and ring, to make sure nothing will not give way under pressure.
 If anything does give way, or feel like it might, bin the dummy straightaway.